 Read/review the following resources for this activity:

-- Link (PDF): A Systems Approach to Intelligence
+- Link (PDF): U.S. Government.
+A tradecraft primer

 Read postings provided by your instructor or fellow students.
 Read and respond to the conclusions drawn by your classmates.
 Remember to read the feedback to your own major postings and reply throughout the week.